acdarroll/tweeter/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
+3. Create the Tweeter database on MongoDB by running the following commands
+  - `mongo`
+  - `use tweeter`
+4. Create a .env file and add the following keys:
+  - MONGODB_URI=mongodb://127.0.0.1:27017/tweeter
+  - COOKIE_TOKEN=<some string>
-3. Start the web server using the `npm run local` command.
+5. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+6. Go to <http://localhost:8080/> in your browser.

 There will be no tweets when you run the server for the first time.
 Click the compose button to toggle the input form.